A Summer Travel Program In Costa Rica

 DAYS 1-3: ORIENTATION & RAFTING

 Over the next few days we complete an instructor-led Wilderness First Aid (WFA) course.
 This course hones first aid and medical skills such as patient assessment, effective first aid treatment, and evacuation decision making in the outdoors.
+Participants receive a certificate upon completing the course.
 When we finish for the day we visit a nearby organic dairy farm and adventure into the cloud forest to spot a myriad of flora and fauna.
 We also have time for a thrilling zip-line canopy tour with Skytrek at the Arenal volcano.

 Time to hit the beach!
 We travel to the Pacific Coast, famous for its unique combination of rainforest and ocean.
 We challenge ourselves with surf lessons taught by energetic local professional instructors.
 The wave conditions on this beach provide the perfect opportunity for all levels to hang ten!
-We will also adventure to a picturesque local beach and a beautiful waterfall.
+We will also learn about yoga, plant therapy, and other alternative medicine practices.

 DAYS 16-17: FINAL PROGRAM CLOSURE AND DEPARTURE